Caustic formation in DBI models: Wave propagation on planar domain walls: Appendix B. Lax approach to caustic formation

 where $q_0$ is the initial condition for $q(t)$.
 Formation of caustics is linked to vanishing of the denominator in Eq.~\eqref{eqn ufinal}, at which point $q$ explodes, because $q \propto \partial \omega_{+}/\partial x$.

 It is clear that the denominator never vanishes in Eq.~\eqref{eqn ufinal}, if $\partial \xi_{-}/\partial \omega_{+}=0$ identically, as it is the case of DBI in 2D flat spacetime.
-Hence, no shocks form in this case.
+Hence, no caustics form in this case.
 On the other hand, the fact that $\partial \xi_{-}/\partial \omega_{+} \neq 0$ does not warrant shock formation, i.e., if one cannot fulfill the condition $|e^{-h} \partial \xi_{+}/\partial \omega_{-}| >\mbox{c}>0$, where $c$ is some fixed constant.
-In particular, it cannot be fulfilled in DBI beyond 2D flat spacetime, and we have indeed seen in Sec.~\ref{beyond} that no shocks form in this case.
+In particular, it cannot be fulfilled in DBI beyond 2D flat spacetime, and we have indeed seen in Sec.~\ref{beyond} that no caustics develop in this case either.